astropy/astropy/docs/development/releasing.rst

 the correct maintainence branch with e.g.,

     $ git checkout v1.3.x
+    $ git pull upstream v1.3.x  # Or possibly a rebase if conflicts exist

 if you are doing bugfixes for the 1.3.x series.
 Go through the commands one at a time, following the cherry-picking procedure described above.
 If for some reason you determine the github milestone was in error and the backporting is impossible, re-label the issue on github and move on.
+Also, whever you backport a PR, it's useful to leave a comment in the issue along the lines of "backported this to v1.3.x as <SHA>" so that it's clear that the backport happened to others who might later look.

 .. warning::